-This guide describes the FatWire Content Server developer's environment.
-It begins with an overview of Content Server, its add-on products, and the development process you will follow to create your content management (CM) framework.
-The rest of the guide explains your main tasks:
+This guide describes the Oracle WebCenter Sites developer's environment.
+It begins with an overview of Oracle WebCenter Sites and the development process you will follow to create your content management (CM) framework.
+The rest of the guide explains your main task of building the framework for the online site.

-- Building the online site.
-This requires designing and writing code to deliver content with the "look and feel" that best represents your organization's business.
-It also involves implementing page caching, security, and session management techniques. - Creating the back end of the online site.
-This requires building content management (CM) sites, developing the data model to be used by those sites, and enabling optional interfaces for the end users.
-When the CM sites are ready for use, authorized content providers can work at those sites to create and manage content for the online site, collaborate in workflows, and publish to the online site. - Implementing optional functionality; for example, web services and features that are provided by add-on products such as Engage.
+Building the framework for the online site requires developing the data model as well as designing and writing code to deliver content with the "look and feel" that best represents your organization's business.
+It also involves implementing page caching, security, session management techniques and implementing optional functionality; such as web services and features that are provided by add-on products such as Oracle WebCenter Sites: Engage.